kindelia/Kindelia/WHITEPAPER.md

 user-submitted assets.

 If Kindelia doesn't need a native token to exist, then it won't have a native token, because that's how our ethics work - simple as that.
-But, then, how do we raise funds?
+But then, how do we raise funds?
 That is a separate question, which, we believe, must have a separate answer.
 Ethereum, for example, minted and sold, out of thin air, more than 50% of its total supply, before the network was released, and an additional